December 21st 2024

 A recent complaint for Declaratory Judgment and Injunctive Relief was filed in Skagit County regarding a Snohomish County concern.
 The issue is expected to determine whether or not the Snohomish County Disability Board may set particular policy.
 The Coalition supports the defense efforts of that Disability Board, and the request for support explained by Ken Crowder.

 We all need to resist any degradation of our pension system or any others as well.
 Failure to stand up for other pension systems or ourselves could cause us to fall victim to the results identical to the State of Oregon.
 We had reported the Oregon suit by employee groups during the early formation of the Coalition.
 Employees won, but the Oregon Legislature failed to re-fund the pension deficits.
 That state is now said to be $10 billion in the hole on the matter.
 Their whole state budget isn't that much.
 The ways to fix that problem would be to either, "raise taxes or lower benefits, or a combination of both," said our State Actuary in response to a question.
 We have trouble with our own state legislators causing our funds to be transferred around.
 But, our government has not buried us as deeply as Oregon as yet.
 Oregon government has failed at fiduciary responsibility.
 We certainly cannot turn our backs.
-Note: in the recent DRS Summary Comprehensive Annual Financial Report (CAFR) for 2002, on page 4, we see, "on a daily basis, the Investment Board reviews…… and shifts assets whenever the allocation range for an asset exceeds the approved range or when cash is needed elsewhere".
+Note: in the recent DRS Summary Comprehensive Annual Financial Report (CAFR) for 2002, on page 4, we see, "on a daily basis, the Investment Board reviews and shifts assets whenever the allocation range for an asset exceeds the approved range or when cash is needed elsewhere".
 This is another way to say they shift our surplus, a further confirmation of the findings of Kantor's work.

 Page 5 of that report indicates that what was known as the "Pension Trust Fund Expenses" have been renamed "Deductions to Pension Plan Net Assets."
 Deductions include the cost of administering the retirement systems.
 The Investment Board expenses are funded by the earnings on investments, and maybe also the Investment Council.

-Three points could be made here:
+Three points could be made

 - We paid for the services of pension fund administration.

-- The State DRS wasted no time in restating a distancing of the word "trust" to shift deductions to net assets.
+- The State DRS wasted no time in restating a distancing of the word "trust"

-- "Restatement" is a tactic to be reckoned with, as a method of using our funds contrary to what is needed for long-range pension health.
+- "Restatement" is a tactic to be reckoned with, as a method of using

 We had reported that the Association of Washington Cities and Towns had announced prior to session that they planned to introduce a bill to control our surplus.
 That did not happen in this term.
 They did want SHB 5664, which made changes to the criteria arbitrators must use in police and fire interest arbitration.
 They wish to use the implicit price deflator of cost of living adjustments and amend the binding interest arbitration statutes.
 This would require consideration of a jurisdiction's ability to pay and eliminate comparables outside the state for all interest arbitration.
 The Bill did not pass out of the house of origin this session.